Arthur Stanley Pease: Botany

 Other plants named after Pease include the perennial plant Antennaria peasei, the hawkweed Hieracium peasei, and Salix peasei, a type of willow.
 Pease himself named a long list of taxa including species in the Aster, Botrychium, Carex, Agropyron, Potentilla, Houstonia, and Epifagus genera.

 An enthusiastic mountaineer as well as an avid botanist, Pease collected and studied plant life in the White Mountains of New Hampshire.
 He shared his findings, including "Vascular flora of Co`s County, New Hampshire", in the publications of the Boston Society of Natural History and the New England Botanic Club eventually leading to the posthumous 1964 publication of A flora of northern New Hampshire.
 Pease's studies of the vegetation around in the vicinity of his summer home in Randolph, New Hampshire led him to say that it "has probably changed more materially during the last hundred years than at any period of the same length since the last glacial epoch."
 Some of the specimens Pease collected in New Hampshire are now kept at the University of North Carolina at Chapel Hill.

 Pease also collaborated with Richard Evans Schultes in writing Generic Names of Orchids: their origin and meaning(1963).
 Among Pease's donations to the Gray Herbarium at Harvard University and the New England Botanical Club was his 12,000 specimen herbarium.

 Other work

 Besides his many botanical articles, Pease published a considerable amount of material on classical languages and literatures, his academic speciality.
 His most famous work in this field is a detailed commentary of Book Four of Vergil's Aeneid.
 In some cases, Pease combined his vocation (classics) with his avocation (botany) in the publication of papers such as "Notes on ancient grafting" (1933) and "Mythology and mycology" (1947).
 Pease also published a 1946 memoir, Sequestered vales of life, which includes remembrances and anecdotes of his career and hobbies.

 Much of his personal papers, including correspondence with figures of historical interest and various manuscripts, are now kept by Harvard's Houghton Library in Cambridge, Massachusetts.
-Other manuscripts and written materials relating to his life and work — including his correspondence with poet Frederick Goddard Tuckerman — is in the possession of Amherst College Archives and Special Collections.
+Other manuscripts and written materials relating to his life and work — including his correspondence with Amherst College treasurer and botanist Frederick Tuckerman (not to be confused with the poet Frederick Goddard Tuckerman) — are in the possession of Amherst College Archives and Special Collections.